Obsidian-TTRPG-Community/The-Tavern/30-Quest-Board/How to Navigate the Board.md

 This is not a campaign settings guide or Source Reference Document (SRD) but some of the SRD materials might be used for example, mainly Dungeons and Dragons 5th Edition (D&D 5E).

 # How to Navigate this Vault
+You would need [Javalent's Dice Roller](https://github.com/javalent/dice-roller) plugin for your vault to view the results, otherwise it would look like bunch of codes in the Dice Rolls
 ## Callout Uses
 > [!tldr] Summary
 > This would be at the very top of the document as a quick reminder of what this section is about.